Latin Dances

 The jive is almost exclusively danced these days in the ballroom dance world as a competitive dance.

 And that’s our list of the most popular Latin-style dances!
 From salsa and bachata to paso doble and plena, we hope you’ve gotten a good overview of the different styles of Latin dance that are out there so you can find the ones that are best for you!
-Let us know in the comments if we missed any or if you have any questions!
+Let us know in the comments if we missed any of your favorites or if you have any questions!